ycechungAI/moderngl/docs/the_guide/getting_started/rendering.rst

 Standalone (offline) rendering allows you to render without using a window, and is included in ModernGL by default.

 To display the rendering result, we use the `Pillow (PIL)`_ library that comes with Python.
-Let's return the texture from the video card to RAM and call the ``PIL.Image.show()`` method to show it.
+Let's return the texture from the GPU memory to RAM and call the ``PIL.Image.show()`` method to show it.

 .. rubric:: Entire source